-A summary of these cost accounting reports is sent to the Department and the Group's Management at the end of each month.
+A summary of these cost accounting reports is sent to the Finance Department and the Group's General Management at the end of each month.

-are implemented Measures to strenathen arrangements for managing accounting risks and contributing to the reliability of the financial statements.
+Measures are implemented to strengthen the arrangements for managing accounting risks and contributing to the reliability of the financial statements.